22csnyder/22csnyder.github.io/_projects/2023-seasonal-tsh.md

 categories: exploratory
 disciplines: Clinical Informatics, Clinical Chemistry, Pathology

-thumbnail: /projects/2023-seasonal-tsh/thumbnail-contour.png
+# thumbnail: /projects/2023-seasonal-tsh/thumbnail-contour.png
+thumbnail: /projects/2023-seasonal-tsh/thumbnail-pairplot.png
 intro: |
+  Recently several authors have reported on the seasonal variation in TSH levels.
+This has direct implications for the diagnosis of thyroid disease and is suspected of contributing to an "overdiagnosis" of hypothyroidism in the winter months.

+  This project is an exploration of the data, some data analysis and visualization, and a deep dive into the literature on this topic, culminating in an hour-long department-wide presentation on the topic.
+---

-  This is the introduction to the project.
+This is the content of the project.
 Under construction
----

-Project content goes here.